logo for smoker-cooking.com

 by: Anonymous

-The Brinkman electric smoker came with small pebble lava rocks.
+The Brinkmann electric smoker came with small pebble lava rocks.
 I used larger lava rocks placed around the outside and in the middle of the coils.
-These larger lava rocks raised the Webber cast iron smoker box up almost an inch above the element.

 It worked.
 The very small pieces of hickory wood burnt completely up.
 Some of the larger chunks ended up like charcoal.

-hers what i did
+here's what i did

 by: Anonymous

-i took a wire hanger. not coated with anything. i ran 2 pieces in a cross formation and screwed it to the lip of the bottom pan of the smoker, just above the element. and that allows me to set the wood chip box about 4 inches above the element. this has worked great and cost nothing to do. took me like 5 minutes.
+I took a wire hanger. not coated with anything. i ran 2 pieces in a cross formation and screwed it to the lip of the bottom pan of the smoker, just above the element.

 Smoker Box